Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 5. Position your device to scan and capture a photo of the document.
 Repeat for additional pages or documents to scan as one file.

-6. When all documents are scanned, select **Save**.
+6. When all documents are scanned, press **Save**.

     * The scan will be saved where you navigated.
     * If you do not wish to keep the scan, exit without saving.
-A dialog box will appear to confirm you want to **Discard** the scan.
-Select **Cancel** to return to save your scan.
+A dialog box will appear to confirm you want to discard the scan, press **Discard**.
+Press **Cancel** to return to save your scan.